kilbot/WooCommerce-POS/readme.txt

 == Changelog ==

+= 0.2.16 =
+TODO: support.js uses /wc-api .. need support for subfolder installs
+TODO: everytime there is a change of stock the update time needs a bump
+TODO: everytime a parent is updated, the variatants need a update bump
+TODO: get server to trigger a sync, eg: update price via WP heartbeat api

 = 0.2.15 =
 * New: [website](http://woopos.com.au)!
 * New: Multisite support: visit [http://demo.woopos.com.au/pos](http://demo.woopos.com.au/pos) to see WooCommerce POS in different languages using multisite